 Use networks reached through the user support activities to disseminate the project’s messages as widely as possible and to foster new user communities.
 NA2.2 and NA3 must also coordinate their attendance at events in order to reinforce each other.

 An article introducing Steve Brewer’s role as Chief Community Officer and Activity Manager of NA3 was published in iSGTW in September 2010.
 The dissemination team has worked closely with NA3 on coordinating attendance at events throughout the year, such as the International Supercomputing 2011 event, which will be held in June in Hamburg, and in producing materials for distribution.
 In particular, the dissemination and User Community Support team worked together on two exhibition booths at the EGI User Forum in Vilnius.
 This included producing posters on EGI-InSPIRE and the User Community Support and targeted brochures about the Applications Database and the User Community Support Team.
 These brochures are also available for download on the EGI website.
 The dissemination team has also worked on a series of successful use cases in collaboration with NA3 that will be included in D1.4 EGI Annual Report and featured on the website.
+The dissemination team will also work with NA3 to support the roadshows planned to reach out to new users.

 Clear international communication of what NA2.2 requires from the other activities to achieve its aims